YoteZip/LinuxCrackingBible/DRM/SteamDRM-Windows/defeating_steamdrm_windows.md

 # Cracking Guide

 For our walkthrough we'll be cracking SteamDRM on Call of Duty - World at War.
 This game is easy to source via cs.rin's SCS (thread ID `55959`).
-This game uses only uses SteamDRM for protection.
+This game only uses SteamDRM for protection.

 1. Source "Call of Duty - World at War" and extract it to your workspace